How does adalimumab work?

 Can I have vaccinations?

-If your immune system is affected by adalimumab, you're more at risk of infection caused by a live vaccine.
+If your immune system is affected by adalimumab, there's more chance of you getting an infection caused by a live vaccine.

 If you need to have a vaccine, check with your doctor, pharmacist or nurse whether it's a live vaccine and if there's an alternative, non-live vaccine available.